-After a day of cruising Proctor it’s only natural to work up a substantial thirst.
+After a day of cruising the Proctor District it’s only natural to work up a substantial thirst.
 Quench that desire at Peaks & Pints on Proctor Street.

 Pull up a stool at the dark stained wood bar and order a pint from one of dozens of beers, ciders and wines taps sticking out of a fallen piece of heavy timber behind the bar.

 Staying true to its roots, Peaks & Pints features suds from all over Washington and the Pacific Northwest with weekly events highlighting local brewers and their latest concoctions.

 More than just a pub, Peaks & Pints has a menu of handmade sandwiches, small dishes, typical bar snacks and big group tables that hold 6-8 people comfortably without the usual pub squeeze.